syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 To customize the content of data labels, need to define [DataLabelSettings]() of series and set [Context]() property of [CartesianDataLabelSettings]() to define the value to be displayed as label content.

-The following code example demonstrates about define the value to be displayed as data label content.
+The following code example demonstrates how to define the value to be displayed as data label content.

 {% tabs %}